tinne26/etxt/test/README.md

 # How to `go test` etxt

-Testing etxt requires placing two different `.ttf` fonts in `/test/fonts/`.
+Testing etxt requires placing two different `.ttf` fonts in `/font/test/`.
 Some tests can be run even without these fonts, but you will get a failure due to missing assets and some warnings related to it.

-The most basic form requires both `gtxt` and `test` tags:
+The main testing command is the following:
 ```
-go test -tags "gtxt test" ./...
+go test -tags gtxt ./...
 ```
+While you can test without the `gtxt` tag, most tests won't run because there's no easy way to test Ebitengine graphical output.
+Ebitengine tests exist almost only to detect build problems.

-Many scripts are provided in `test/scripts`.
+Many scripts are provided in `/test/scripts`.
 For example, you can run the tests with `run_tests.sh` (or `run_tests.bat` if you are on Windows).
-Here are the results of an example run[^1]:
+Here are the results of an example run:
 ```
 $ ./test/scripts/run_tests.sh
 [testing with gtxt...]